Sabra Health Care REIT, Inc. research snapshot

 MoatThe moat comes from scale in healthcare REIT, operator relationships, portfolio diversification across 400+ properties, and capital-market access, but switching costs and brand pricing power are limited.Medium

-ValuationSBRA trades at about 12.6x estimated forward FFO, a 6.12% dividend yield, and 1.78x book value.
-The valuation is below the healthcare REIT peer average, reflecting operator and rate risks.Medium
+ValuationSBRA trades at about 14.2x price to forward FFO, a 5.67% dividend yield, 33.6x trailing P/E, and about 1.87x book value.
+The forward P/E of about 14x is below the broad market average.Medium

-Risk levelKey risks include Medicare and Medicaid reimbursement policy, operator financial health, high debt-to-equity near 96%, dividend sustainability given the GAAP payout ratio, and short interest of 10.5% of float.Medium-high
+Risk levelKey risks include Medicare and Medicaid reimbursement policy, operator financial health, high debt-to-equity near 0.96, dividend sustainability given the GAAP payout ratio, and short interest near 10% of float.Medium-high

 AI confidenceMedium-high for descriptive data and audited calculations.
-Lower for precise price outcomes because healthcare REIT valuations depend on rate, policy, and operator credit changes.Medium-high data confidence
+Lower for precise price outcomes because healthcare REIT valuations depend on rate, policy, and operator credit changes, and Q2 2026 earnings were pending at the cutoff.Medium-high data confidence

 Investment certaintyLow-medium certainty.
 The demographic demand for senior housing is clear, but the operator-driven business model, leverage, payout ratio, and short interest create uncertainty about the risk-adjusted return.Low-medium